uchicago-cs/cmsc22000/website/content/project/design-2.md

 ---
-title: "Design Exercise: Boardmaster 3000 (Part II)"
+title: "Design Warm-up #2: Boardmaster 3000 (Part II)"
 ---

+**Due:** Wednesday, April 29th, 8pm CDT

+**NOTE:** The late submission policy for labs does not apply to this assignment.
+We will be discussing this design in class on Friday, May 1st, and need all submissions ready by then.

 Good news, everyone!
 The first version of the Boardmaster 3000 has been a resounding success!
 We got a lot of quality feedback from users, which included comments like “the VR interface is like nothing I’ve seen before”, “finally, a chess game that challenges both my intellect _and_ my senses”, and “the AI is creepily lifelike, in a good way, I guess”.
 We know you were not involved in any of those aspects of the game, but your modules for loading, manipulating, and saving the state of a game were an indispensable building block that made the rest of the game possible.

 Encouraged by this early feedback on the first version of the game, we are going to add more features to the Boardmaster 3000:

 *   Support for two more games: checkers and Almost Chess
 *   Support for square chessboards larger than 8x8